vladutcretu/SweetCinema/NOTES.md

 ## Development Notes

-### 🔜 Sprint #12 (started on 8 August 2025; ended on <i>TBA</i>): "Backend & Frontend: User model, Endpoints filtering & pagination"
+### ✅ Sprint #12 (started on 8 August 2025; ended on 12 August 2025): "Backend & Frontend: User model, Endpoints filtering & pagination"
 - Create `User` model (extends `AbstractUser`) to merge `UserProfile` model and permissions logic from `Groups` (Manager, Employee, Cashier) to `role` field (Manager, Planner, Cashier) for optimizing database queries; also add `birthday` and boolean `promotions`, `newsletter` fields
 - Update `UserManagement component` and API endpoint to let staff set user's role and city
 - Update `Profile page` and API endpoint to let user set it's own city (except if user is Cashier), birthday (can not be updated) and promotions status (on/off)
 - Create `Newsletter page` and API endpoint to let user choose if wants to receive newsletter
-- Implement filtering and pagination for endpoints that returns a list presented in a table and update frontend accordingly
+- Implement ordering filters and pagination for endpoints that returns a list presented in a table and update frontend accordingly
 - Replace frontend setError text with backend validationError alert to provide more context when something bad happens
 ---
 ### ✅ Sprint #11 (started on 18 July 2025; ended on 29 July 2025): "Backend: Refactor & design"